Department of English, Krieger School of Arts & Sciences

 For his first job as a professor, he returned to Baltimore—he lived in his grandmother’s home on Pimlico Road—and commuted to Howard University in D.C.
-It was important for him, he says, “to have a strong intellectual career at a historically black university.”
+It was important for him to have a strong intellectual career at a historically black university.

 Jackson has established a formidable reputation for his work chronicling African-American literary history.
 His 2010 book, The Indignant Generation: A Narrative History of African American Writers and Critics, charts consequential mid-century figures such as Richard Wright, Harold Cruse, and Gwendolyn Brooks within the drama of the civil rights movement.
 It won Jackson several national honors, including the Black Caucus of the American Library Association prize for non-fiction.
 The expansive narrative followed Jackson’s more focused examination of Ralph Ellison in his 2002 biography of the young writer’s rise.

-He turned more personal for his 2012 book, My Father’s Name: A Black Virginia Family After the Civil War.
+Jackson published his second biography, Chester B. Himes, chronicling the life of mid-century African-American novelist Chester Himes in the summer of 2017.
+He explores Chester Himes’s middle-class origins, eight years in prison, painful odyssey as a black World War II–era artist, and escape to Europe, where Himes became internationally famous for his Harlem detective series.
+This follows his 2012 book, My Father’s Name: A Black Virginia Family After the Civil War.
 To construct the memoir, Jackson waded through archives to trace his ancestry back to his grandfather’s grandfather, a man born or sold into slavery who later purchased 40 acres.
 Jackson has also published numerous essays and reviews for outlets, including The Washington Post, Baltimore Magazine, New York Times Book Review, and New England Quarterly.
-He’s also set to publish his second biography, chronicling the life of mid-century African-American novelist Chester Himes, with W.W.
-Norton, in summer 2017.

-Jackson is teaching an English graduate seminar at Hopkins, “Mapping Frederick Douglass’ Escape,” which explores the abolitionist leader’s time in Baltimore and on the Eastern Shore; as well as an Africana Studies undergraduate course “Clint Eastwood, Race, and the American Western.”
+Jackson teaches an English graduate seminar at Hopkins, “Mapping Frederick Douglass’ Escape,” which explores the abolitionist leader’s time in Baltimore and on the Eastern Shore; as well as an Africana Studies undergraduate course “Clint Eastwood, Race, and the American Western.”